-Reopening Campus: Visit msu.edu/together-we-will for the latest information on MSU's preparation.
+COVID-19 Updates: Visit msu.edu/together-we-will for the latest campus information.

 For FAQ specific to the Broad College of Business, visit broad.msu.edu/coronavirus.